-- Participate in MACSA and other state charter school meetings at least six times annually to influence public policy and to advocate for the charter schools. - Continue to collaborate with local charter school stakeholders to build a community of authorizers. - Share VOA-MN oversight tools and offer assistance to other authorizers, locally and nationally. - Help educate the legislature and public about the role of the authorizer and its benefits to improving quality public education. - Maintain relationships among charter school authorizers
+- Participate in state and national charter school organization meetings at least six times annually to influence public policy and to advocate for the charter schools. - Continue to collaborate with local charter school stakeholders to build a community of authorizers. - Share VOA-MN oversight tools and offer assistance to other authorizers, locally and nationally. - Help educate the legislature and public about the role of the authorizer and its benefits to improving quality public education. - Maintain relationships among charter school authorizers